ovh/docs/pages/web/web-paas/configuration-routes/cache/guide.en-gb.md

 ## Objective

-$partner_full supports HTTP caching at the server level.
+Web PaaS supports HTTP caching at the server level.
 Caching is enabled by default, but is only applied to `GET` and `HEAD` requests.

 The cache can be controlled using the `cache` key in your `.platform/routes.yaml` file.

-If a request is cacheable, $partner_full builds a cache key from several request properties and stores the response associated with this key.
+If a request is cacheable, Web PaaS builds a cache key from several request properties and stores the response associated with this key.
 When a request comes with the same cache key, the cached response is reused.

 When caching is on...